DARTH-git/darthpack/README.md

 devtools::install_github("DARTH-git/dampack")
 ```

-1. In RStudio, load all the functions from the repository by typing `devtools::load_all(".")`
+1. In RStudio, load all the functions and data from the repository by typing `devtools::load_all(".")`
 2. Run all the decision modeling modules in the analysis folder.

 Use repository as a regular coding template